-- 1. The development, owing to its size, appearance and location raises significant landscape character and visual impact concerns, failing to contribute positively to the quality of the surrounding built and natural environment.
-The development is considered contrary to Policies 1A and 1B of the LDP2 2019 as well as the Council's Placemaking Supplementary Guidance. - The development, owing to inadequate mitigation in seeking to offset landscape concerns raised, fails to comply with Policy 11 of the National Planning Framework 4. - 3.
-Development and land use change should be compatible with the distinctive characteristics and features of Perth and Kinross's landscapes.
+- The development, owing to its size, appearance and location raises significant landscape character and visual impact concerns, failing to contribute positively to the quality of the surrounding built and natural environment.
+The development is considered contrary to Policies 1A and 1B of the LDP2 2019 as well as the Council's Placemaking Supplementary Guidance. - 2.
+The development, owing to inadequate mitigation in seeking to offset landscape. concerns raised, fails to comply with Policy 11 of the National Planning Framework 4.

+- 3. Development and land use change should be compatible with the distinctive characteristics and features of Perth and Kinross's landscapes.
 The development, owing to its scale, area, and open location, on the main approach roads to Coupar Angus, will erode the local distinctiveness of landscape character at this location significantly impacting the visual integrity of the area.
 The development is not considered to comply with Policy 39 of the LDP2 2019. - 4.
 The development, owing to its scale, massing, and location may contribute to the cumulative loss of prime agricultural land within a wider setting, whilst also resulting in the loss of food production potential and food security over its lifetime.
-The development does not comply with Policy 50 of the LDP2 2019. - 5.
-The development, on account of a lack of technical detail, has not satisfactorily demonstrated that any impacts on flood risk and or land drainage are acceptable or appropriately managed.
-Consequently, it cannot be confirmed that the development complies with Polices 53A and 53C of the LDP2 2019 nor Policy 22 of the National Planning Framework 4.
+The development does not comply with Policy 50 of the LDP2 2019.

-Background Papers: 164 letters of representation
+Background Papers: 180 letters of representation